top of page

 Highlights of the Retreat:

-• Live and Learn with Indigenous Communities: Engage in a creative and critical dialogue with the Kichwa community of Mushullakta in the Amazon and the Kitu Kara community of Pintag in the Andes.
+Build relationships and engage in creative, critical dialogue with the Kichwa community of Mushullakta in the Amazon and the Kitu Kara community of Pintag in the Andes.
+Learn directly from families, educators, and leaders who are revitalizing their cultures, restoring their territories, and reimagining community wellbeing.

 WHO IS THIS RETREAT FOR?